 First death in Kashmir: 65-year-old religious preacher dies of coronavirus

-Srinagar, Mar 26: A 65-year-old religious preacher who had tested positive for the coronavirus disease died in a Srinagar hospital early Thursday, making it the first Covid-19-linked death in Jammu and Kashmir.
+Srinagar, Mar 26: A 65-year-old religious preacher who had tested positive for the coronavirus died in a Srinagar hospital on early Thursday, making it the first Covid-19-linked death in Jammu and Kashmir.

 "As we share the sad news of our first #Covid19 fatality, my heart goes out to the family of the deceased.
 We stand with you and share your grief," confirmed Srinagar Mayor Junaid Azim Mattu on Twitter.